whatdoineed2do/gpod-utils/README.md

 Whilst `libgpod` appears to be in sunset mode (last release in 2015), recent 2021 Fedora and Debian distros still provide `gtkpod` in their standard repos.
 However there are still many old iPods in the wild with a mini resurrgence of popularity for the `iPod` 4/5/5.5/Classic units given the relative ease in replacing batteries and swapping out their power hungry harddisks for larger capacity SD cards.

 As of 2021, the last `libgpod` release is 0.8.3 - their docs suggests the library supports all classic `iPods`, `iPod Touches` and early `iPhones`.
-Whilst testing this codebase, only `iPods` were supported with `iPod Touch 1G` and onwards not compatible due to the singing requirement of the `iTunesDB` file on these devices.
+Whilst testing this codebase, only `iPods` were supported with `iPod Touch 1G` and onwards not compatible due to the signing requirement of the `iTunesDB` file on these devices.

 ### Supported / Tested
 |Model|OS|Supported|Comments